witheve/rfcs/00001-syntax.md

 # RFC - Developer Syntax

 (A note before we get started: this is our first official Request for Comment (RFC).
 Taking a page out of the Rust playbook, we are not really going to define a rigid process here.
-RFCs are meant to be an informal communication for starting a discussion on a particlar feature, design, protocol, process, or anything else relating to Eve and the Eve community.
-RFCs will
+RFCs are meant to be an informal communication for starting a discussion on a particular feature, design, protocol, process, or anything else relating to Eve and the Eve community.)

 ## Summary

 Today we are soliciting community feedback on our current developer syntax proposal.
 In this RFC I'll present a complete program written in the syntax and explain how it works.
-We hope to specifically solicit comments on the following:
+We hope to specifically hear opinions on the following:

 1. How easy is it to read and understand code you haven't written in the proposed syntax?
-2. How easy is it to write code in the proposed syntax (despite that right now you can't actually execute much code)?
+2. How easy is it to write code in the proposed syntax?
 3. Is the programming model clear?
 4. Does the syntax support working and thinking in this model?
 5. What changes would you make to writing or reading easier?
 6. Did you experience any "ah ha!" moments while reading about the syntax? i.e. Was there something we said or an example we gave that made the whole thing click?

 ## Motivation

 In our [Jan/Feb dev diary](http://incidentalcomplexity.com/2016/06/10/jan-feb/) we talked a little about the need for a syntax for development, even if ultimately most users will never see it.
 We are specifically calling this a "developer syntax" because it is meant for software developers who know how to program.

 To summarize: while the graphical interface is under development, a textual syntax helps us test the platform, share code, and find/report/reproduce bugs.